VISIT OUR ART STORE ▶

 Soften the Edges and Add Wing Shapes

-After finishing the outline, I clean and dry my brush.
-Then, I gently soften the edges with just the brush tip.
-If any blooms remain, I blend them out.
+After finishing the outline, the artist cleans and dries the brush.
+Then, the edges are gently softened using only the brush tip.
+If any blooms remain, they are blended out.

 Soften the edges and wings